syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Commands.md

 ## MoveToFirstInColumn Command

-The [`MoveToFirstInColumn`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.IStencilCommand.html#Syncfusion_UI_Xaml_Diagram_Stencil_IStencilCommand_MoveToFirstInColumn) command moves selection to the first symbol in the current column of the stencil or the first symbol of the first column if none is selected.
+The [`MoveToFirstInColumn`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.IStencilCommand.html#Syncfusion_UI_Xaml_Diagram_Stencil_IStencilCommand_MoveToFirstInColumn) command moves selection to the first symbol in the current column of the `SymbolGroup` or the first symbol of the first column if none is selected.
 MoveToFirstInColumn command can be executed by pressing the PageUp key.

 {% tabs %}